ARM-DOE/ADI_OSX/README.md

 #ADI

 ARM Data Integrator, ADI, is an open source framework that automates the process of retrieving and preparing data for analysis, simplifies the design and creation of output data products produced by the analysis, and provides a modular, flexible software development architecture for implementing algorithms.
-These capabilities are supported through the use of a workflow for data integration, a source code generator that produces C, IDL and Python templates, and a graphical interface through which users can efficient define their data input, preprocessing, and output characteristics.
+These capabilities are supported through the use of a workflow for data integration, a source code generator that produces C, IDL and Python templates, and a graphical interface through which users can efficiently define their data input, preprocessing, and output characteristics.

 ADI is used by the 'Atmospheric Radiation Measurement (ARM) Climate Research Facility <http://www.arm.gov>' to process raw data collected from ARM instruments, and to implement scientific algorithms that process one or more of ARM's existing data products to produce new, higher value, data products.